 - Preheat the oven to 350 degrees.
 Grease and flour a loaf pan.

-- In a bowl whisk together the flour, baking powder, allspice, cinnamon and ground clove.
+- In a bowl whisk together the flour, baking powder, ginger powder, allspice, cinnamon and ground clove.
 Set aside.

 - In another bowl beat the butter and brown sugar.
 Add the vanilla extract and one egg at a time.
 Stir until everything is well incorporated.